How to Manage Secret Environment Vars in Xcode and CI

 So we don't better mess them all together.

-Another reason to use Sourcery is that it's much more convenient to see and use secret vars as EnvironmentVars typed constant, other than to get them from the Bundle info dictionary in the runtime.
+Another reason to use Sourcery is because it's much more convenient to see and use secret vars as EnvironmentVars

 What can be improved?